Empower Yourself and Your Business with Food Safety

 - use separate, clean utensils, cutting boards and kitchen equipment for customers with a food allergy

-- call an ambulance if a customer has trouble breathing, tightness and swelling of their throat and tongue and is faint or collapses.
+- Call an ambulance if a customer has trouble breathing, tightness, swelling of their throat and tongue, faintness, or collapses.

 Don’t:

-- remove an allergen from a finished meal.
-For example, take the nuts off a plate of food thinking that this is a safe meal to provide to a customer with a nut allergy.
-It is not, even the smallest trace can cause anaphylaxis and death.
+- removing an allergen from a finished meal.
+For example, take the nuts off a plate of food, thinking that this is a safe meal to provide to a customer with a nut allergy.
+It is not; even the smallest trace can cause anaphylaxis and death.

 Remember